#1

 Interesting, but I'm pretty confident that the artisan soaps that I use are just that, artisan.
 The artisan soap makers I buy from are very passionate about their craft and I can't imagine that they would endanger their reputation by taking shortcuts.(if in fact this would be a shortcut for them).
 I've had direct communication with several artisans and the passion/obsession they have leads me to believe what it means to them.
 The shaving soap these artisans produce means the world to them IMHO.
 They take great pride in what they create.

-Freddy and Hobbyist like this post
+Hobbyist and Freddy like this post

 -Rob